 Whereas the range starts at $47k, the top-shelf diesel GT-Line comes in just under $65k.
 In between four equipment grades are offered: S, Sport, Sport+ and GT-Line.
 Thus there are eight variants and the line-up will include Kia's first plug-in hybrid and plugless hybrid powertrains in early and late 2021 respectively.

 Every variant in the range comes equipped with alloy wheels; this includes the full-size spare and is covered by Kia’s seven-year/unlimited-kilometre warranty, along with seven-year roadside assist and capped-price servicing.
 With servicing, diesel-powered Sorento models need to visit the workshop every 15,000km (or 12 months) and will cost $1287 over the first three years, and $2393 over five years.

 It was about time that Kia upgraded the popular Sorento - and now that they did we couldn't be happier.
 It's better looking, still drives comfortably and is now fitted with the latest tech and heaps of luxury features that will amaze everybody that takes a seat inside.

-Introducing Australia’s Best Warranty offering - 7 Years Unlimited Kilometre warranty, backed by 7 Years Roadside Assistance and 7 Years Capped Price Servicing – because we think peace-of-mind is an important part of any vehicle purchase.
+Introducing one of Australia’s Best Warranty offerings - 7 Years Unlimited Kilometre warranty, backed by 7 Years Roadside Assistance and 7 Years Capped Price Servicing – because we think peace-of-mind is an important part of any vehicle purchase.